 Chief Krueger reminded members of the expense of litigation as third-party costs that must be paid in order to move forward.
 They have already seen the benefit with settlements, including McKinsey, which was a \$45 million settlement.
 More recent settlements from Johnson and Johnson and the distributors will total \$285 million over time.
 Again, litigation costs must come out of that, and the total amount of costs were \$8 million for this particular settlement.
 There will be attorneys' fees coming out, based upon percentages for the State, as well as percentages for each of the litigating cities and counties that are signatories to the One Nevada Agreement.
 Almost \$231 million will be allocated to the State of Nevada and the counties and cities.
 These funds will be used to address the State Plan and the Needs Assessment, with programs that DHHS has identified and prioritized.
-Individual counties are working together, and some have created their own needs assessments.
-Some counties also work with cities, and some cities are working together, to abate the epidemic through expenditures on evidence-based programs and services.
+Individual counties are working together, to abate the epidemic through expenditures on evidence-based programs and services.
 They are required to account for expenditures annually, with a report to the Attorney General's Office, to ensure compliance with the State Plan, SB390, and the settlement agreements.